From: Tony Cecchine

 I showed on this video series that real fighting is as mental as it is physical.
 This, along with the Lost Art of Hooking, are my crowning achievements as far as video instructional education goes.
 I will stack the Snap, No Tap DVD series against any video series in the world.

-This series comprises 7 Volumes on 12 DVDs that last an astonishing 16 HOURS.
+This series comprises 7 Volumes on 12 DVDs (or MP4s) that last an astonishing 16 HOURS.
 There’s simply NO possible way I can convey all the material I cover on this web page.
 But I am here to give you SOME examples.
 Believe me, there is an amazing amount of material.

 - Penetration Step